Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Generalized time-varying autoregressive models

-An example of Maximum Likelihood estimate on synthetic observations following the Poisson noise model is provided in Figure~\ref{fig:synthetic_ex}.
-Due to the presence of noise in the observations (top plot, black solid curve,) the straightforward Maximum Likelihood estimate of the instantaneous reproduction coefficient (bottom plot, light blue curve) suffers from erratic fluctuations compared to ground truth (bottom plot, deep blue curve).
-Such noisy estimate severely impairs the diagnostic of exponential growth based on $\X_t > 1$; e.g., around $t = 50$, although ground truth is clearly above one, some values $\widehat{\X}^{\mathrm{ML}}_t < 1$ are observed.
+The Maximum Likelihood estimates~\eqref{eq:ML-est} of the underlying reproduction number under all three models are displayed in light blue on the bottom row of Figure~\ref{fig:synthetic_ex}.
+Due to the presence of noise in the observations (top plot, black solid curve) the straightforward Maximum Likelihood estimate of the instantaneous reproduction coefficient (bottom plot, light blue curve) suffers from erratic fluctuations compared to ground truth (bottom plot, deep blue curve).
+Such noisy estimate severely impairs the diagnostic of exponential growth based on $\X_t > 1$; e.g., in Figure~\ref{sfig:poiss}, bottom plot, around $t = 50$, although ground truth is clearly above one, some values $\widehat{\X}^{\mathrm{ML}}_t < 1$ are observed.

 Obtaining an accurate estimate of the reproduction coefficient thus requires to use additional information.
 Widely used strategies consists in enforcing a priori constraints, such as, e.g., piecewise linearity~\cite{pascal2020parameter,abry2020spatial} and/or sparsity~\cite{pascal2022nonsmooth,gharbi2021gpu}.
 To that aim, the variational framework consists in augmenting the negative log-likelihood objective of Equation~\eqref{eq:ML-est} with a regularization term enforcing a priori desirable properties on the estimate leading to parametric estimators of the form